 The server recommended a serving size of three tacos each : Andrea had sweet potato, mushroom, and crispy cod and I had a mushroom and a chicken taco and a grilled fish tostada.
 Everything tasted very good, however, in hindsight, I felt I made an ordering mistake in having the grilled fish tostada and should have had the crispy cod one instead.

-After our meal, we hung out and had another drink, enjoying our surroundings.
+After our meal, we hung out and had another drink.

 I took a quick trip upstairs to have a look …